Business & Management

 Approaching local organisations, charities or community groups who would benefit from your skills is one way of gaining that all-important experience.
 The competencies developed will be invaluable and enhance any speculative applications you make.

-Purple Door offers current students and graduates access to a Virtual Volunteering Bank, which provides local opportunities to undertake alongside your studies.
-Similarly, you can access these opportunities through the paper-based bank located in Purple Door.
+The Careers and Employability Service offers current students and graduates access to a Virtual Volunteering Bank, which provides local opportunities to undertake alongside your studies.
+Similarly, you can access these opportunities through the paper-based bank located in the Careers and Employability Centre.

 Examples of business-related / business support roles that the Volunteering Team have previously advertised and recruited for include: